chrisemunt/mg_go/README.md

       fmt.Printf("\nFunction result: %v\n", fr)

+## <a name="TProcessing"></a> Transaction Processing

+M DB Servers implement Transaction Processing by means of the methods described in this section.

+* With YottaDB, these methods are only available over network based connectivity to the DB Server.

+### Start a Transaction

+       result := db.TStart()

+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result := db.TStart()

+### Determine the Transaction Level

+       tlevel := db.TLevel()

+* Transactions can be nested and this method will return the level of nesting.
+If no Transaction is active this method will return zero.
+Otherwise a positive integer will be returned to represent the current depth of Transaction nesting.

+Example:

+       result := db.TLevel()

+### Commit a Transaction

+       result := db.TCommit()

+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result := db.TCommit()

+### Rollback a Transaction

+       result := db.TRollback()

+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result := db.TRollback()

 ## <a name="DBClasses"> Direct access to InterSystems classes (IRIS and Cache)

 To illustrate these methods, the following simple class will be used: